genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 ```

 ## Filter renderers
-There are specific renderers for filters. here we look at each one and provide examples.
+There are specific renderers for filters.
+Here we look at each one and provide examples.

 ### 1. Filter date renderer